 D: Yo mamma

 Judge: Ten years.
-Do you know something, this is going to be an interesting trial.
+Do you know anything?
+This is going to be an interesting trial.

 D: You are not allowed to smile in court!
 Suck my d***

-Things go back and forward for a while in the clip.
+Things go back and forth for a while in the clip.
 The Defendant gets mad that the judge is smiling and yelling at him.
-I am unaware of any rules of court that prohibit anyone from smiling in court.
+I am unaware of any court rules that prohibit anyone from smiling in court.

 The Defendant asks if he can have a fair trial if he lets the judge suck his D. The Judge responds by saying no unless all of the jurors do it.

-My favourite line in the clip is “you have a constitutional right to be a dumbass.”
-That’s absolutely hilarious!
+My favourite line in the clip is, “You have a constitutional right to be a dumbass.”
+That’s hilarious!

 Adult Swim court transcript

-For those that are looking for the full transcript, you can find it here.
+Those looking for the full transcript can find it here.
 We hope you enjoy reading the vulgar courtroom exchange.
-Some people had said the name of the judge was “judge Billy Sparks” but that is not correct according to the transcipt.
+According to the transcript, some people said the judge’s name was “Judge Billy Sparks,” but that is not correct.

 It’s pretty insane that someone who is being accused of murdering their cellmate would threaten to murder the judge’s family.
-Engaging with a vulgar court roomroom exchange is one thing, but saying you are going to kill the judges whole family if you don’t get a fair trial?
-Probably not the best way to go through the court system.
-It doesn’t really fit into the whole self-defense position.
+Engaging with a vulgar courtroom exchange is one thing, but saying you are going to kill the judge’s whole family if you don’t get a fair trial?

 Who is the judge?

-For those that watch Rick & Morty, you might know that Justin Roiland voices both Rick… and Morty.
-For those that don’t know, Rick is the Defendant in the video, and Morty is playing superior court judge Bryant Durham.
+Those who watch Rick & Morty might know that Justin Roiland voices Rick… and Morty.
+For those who don’t know, Rick is the defendant in the video, and Morty plays Superior Court Judge Bryant Durham.
 Therefore, this whole clip is just Justin Roiland arguing with himself.

 I guess we all learned that when someone is accused of killing their fellow inmate, fighting with the judge in a Georgia courtroom isn’t the way to go.
-It’s certainly not the best way to get out of the floyd county jail.
+It’s certainly not the best way to escape the Floyd County jail.

 Read more court articles: